Make Four Quarter Square Triangle Blocks at a Time

 Fortunately, there’s a way to make four quarter square triangle blocks at a time without having to cut or stitch triangles.
 Plus, you can easily use this method for any block size – which means it can be used for just about any pattern that calls for quarter square triangles.

 Ohio Star blocks made from quarter square triangles.
-Image from another excellent article about triangle blocks by Sherri.
+Image from an article about triangle blocks by Sherri McConnell (currently not available).

 “To make 4 quarter square triangle blocks, start out with four squares of fabric that each measure 1” larger than the unfinished size of your desired block.
 So for a 4″ unfinished block (3 1/2″ finished) you’ll need squares 5″ x 5″.”